-The Branch contracted Hugh McMaster to provide accounting and administration services.
-Hugh McMaster being the Secretary/Treasurer is considered to be key management personnel for the purpose of the financial statements.
+Laurie D'Apice being the Secretary/Treasurer is considered to be key management personnel for the purpose of the financial statements.

-The hourly rate of services provided by Hugh McMaster include wages, insurance, use of premises, office equipment, stationery and telephone.
+The hourly rate of services provided by Hugh McMaster and now Laurie D'Aplce include wages, insurance, use of premises, office equipment, stationery and telephone.
 The rate is reviewed and approved by the Committee of Management annually.

-The total of remuneration paid and/or payable to during amounted to \$79,800 (2019: \$78,000).
+The total of remuneration paid amounted to \$87,086 (2020: \$79,800).
 The remuneration paid is short-term compensation.